Gelibolulu Mustafa Ali: Life and work

-When Prince Selim succeeded his father to the throne, Pasha and Ali entered the Royal Court in Istanbul.
+When Prince Selim succeeded his father to the throne, Pasha and Ali entered the Royal Court in Constantinople.
 He used the opportunity to enter literary society and mingle with prominent literary figures of the day.
 However, that interlude was short-lived.
 Ali was assigned military duties and spent seven years in Bosnia, after which he served various administrative roles in provincial towns as far away as Baghdad and Dalmatia.
 He felt that these military and administrative posts were unsuited to him, as a man of letters and a man of the pen.
-He regularly appealed to the Court for better assignments and desperately tried to find a way back to Istanbul, to no avail.
+He regularly appealed to the Court for better assignments and desperately tried to find a way back to Constantinople, to no avail.
 His constant frustrations and resentment, however, stimulated an active period of literary output.
 Many of his best works were written during this period.
 During his time in Baghdad, he used the opportunity to carry out research for his grand history, later published as Künhü'l-aḫbār (The Essence of History).

-He became a major literary figure in the second half of the sixteenth century, and had a prolific output.
+He became a major literary figure in the second half of the sixteenth century and had a prolific output.
 He is most famous for his immense work of world history, entitled Künhü'l-aḫbār, covering the period from the creation of the world to the year 1000 of the Islamic calendar (1591/92 AD).
 This work remains an important primary source for 16th-century Ottoman history.
 He also wrote poetry as well as a work of nasihatname literature entitled Nuṣḥatü's-selāṭīn (Counsel for Sultans).